Prospects for Direct Detection of Black Hole Formation in Neutron Star Mergers with Next-Generation Gravitational-Wave Detectors: Results.

 We envisage the following detection scenarios for a GW170817-like event in a future detector.
 In \textit{Scenario 1}, there would be a direct detection (defined by some detection characteristic; typically $\rho>\rho_{\rm thr}$, for some threshold SNR, $\rho_{\rm thr}$) of a signal in the $f_H$ band which would conclusively reveal BH formation.
-In this case, one would calculate the fidelity of the signal by calculating the Bayes factor for the signal modeled using a damped sinusoid against (Gaussian) noise.
+In this case, one would calculate the fidelity of the signal by calculating the Bayes factor for the signal modeled using a waveform model that includes BH formation against (Gaussian) noise.
 In \textit{Scenario 2}, the SNR in the $f_H$ band would not cross the detection threshold $\rho_{\rm thr}$ but rather one would be able to place an upper limit on $\rho_H$ due to its non-detection.
 In this case, one could set an upper limit on $\rho_H/\rho_M$ and assign a probability for BH formation \cite{Agathos:2019sah}.
 If accurate postmerger waveform models are available, one could also calculate the Bayes factor between a long-lived remnant model that models the spectral features in the $f_M$ band to a BH formation model that would include a ringdown.
+We report the absolute SNRs in the two bands $f_M$ and $f_H$ in the supplement.